-Major: Forensic Science

-Calendar Type: Semester Total Credit Hours: 42.0- 43.0

-Classification of Instructional Programs (CIP) code: 43.0406 Standard Occupational Classification (SOC) code: 19-4092
+Major: Forensic Science Degree Awarded: Master of Science (MS) Calendar Type: Semester Total Credit Hours: 42.0 Classification of Instructional Programs (CIP) code: 43.0406 Standard Occupational Classification (SOC) code: 19-4092

-The Master of Science in Forensic Science (MSFS) program is a twoyear graduate program leading to the Master of Science degree.
+The Master of Science in Forensic Science (MSFS) program is a two-year graduate program leading to the Master of Science degree.
 Students in this program will gain theoretical and practical expertise in various aspects of forensic investigation.
 Graduates from the MSFS program will be prepared to work as analysts in forensic laboratories or in the biotech and pharmaceutical industry and gain a foundation for additional degrees in science and healthcare.